ciechanowiec/intellij_launcher/README.md

 ## Functionalities
 The script has the following features:
 1. Simple and fast launch of IntelliJ IDEA using short terminal command.
-2. No output by IntelliJ IDEA to the terminal after the IntelliJ IDEAit is launched.
+2. No output by IntelliJ IDEA to the terminal after IntelliJ IDEA is launched.
 The terminal remains clean.
-3. After IntelliJ IDEA launching, the terminal isn't blocked and can accept new commands.
+3. After IntelliJ IDEA is launched, the terminal isn't blocked and can accept new commands.
 4. Closure of the terminal doesn't cause the closure of IntelliJ IDEA.
 5. Suppressing of splash screen when loading IntelliJ IDEA.
 6. Handling invalid launch.